Are you regularly staying late at the office? You might think it's the productive and career-advancing thing to do.

 - Prevents last-minute tasks and gives you a valid excuse to decline such requests

 You might be anxious about what your peers will think of you leaving early from work.
-If that’s the case, mention the important tasks that you’ve accomplished for the day while announcing your intent to leave work early, to ward off potential allegations that you’re lazy or not a team player for leaving early.
+If that’s the case, mention the important tasks that you’ve accomplished for the day.
+Announce your intent to leave work early, to ward off potential allegations that you’re lazy or not a team player for leaving early.

 2. Start Meetings at Least One Hour Before the Official End of Day